jljorgenson18/simplesmoothscroll/README.md

 A module to simply scroll to an element on the page in a buttery smooth fashion

 ## What is it?
-Simple smooth scroll takes in a dom element as a param and scrolls to that element in an ease-in-out fashion.
+Simple smooth scroll takes in a dom element and scrolls to that element in an ease-in-out fashion.
 It can work on elements that are above the current window position or below the current window position

 ## Installation
 `npm install simplesmoothscroll --save`